Shiv-MechE/AutoHotKey-OSRS-Scripting-for-Accessibility-Issues-Color-Bot-/README.md

   * [<img src="https://img.youtube.com/vi/yDFZfMQruyk/hqdefault.jpg" width="200" height="200"/>](https://www.youtube.com/embed/yDFZfMQruyk)
 * Cooker Script Youtube: https://youtu.be/5bvKuFkD314
   * [<img src="https://img.youtube.com/vi/5bvKuFkD314/hqdefault.jpg" width="200" height="200"/>](https://www.youtube.com/embed/5bvKuFkD314)

-## The Project
-Automate gameplay, and, mimic human like gameplay in the MMORPG titled “Oldschool Runescape (OSRS)”.
-This game is played by performing repetitive actions, thus, an opportunity for automation is born.
-However, the environment within the game is dynamic and therefore scripts must be robust in order to adapt.

 ## Requirements:
 The automation MUST mimic human-like behavior, otherwise, unrealistic achievements within the game and robot-like behavior would be noticed by the game developers who would then place restrictions on the player/account.
 Measures to achieve this are outlined herein.